 Extensive safety studies have been conducted and there have been no serious adverse events associated with the vaccine.
 A few people have experienced some mild stomach discomfort, but these symptoms occurred in subjects receiving a placebo as well.
-The vaccine has now been given to more than a million people and there continues to be no evidence of safety issues.
+The vaccine has now been given to several million people and there continues to be no evidence of safety issues.

-Immunization consists of two doses of oral vaccine.
-The two doses are given with an interval of 2 to 6 weeks.
+The current recommendations are for two doses of killed oral cholera vaccine to be given with an interval of 2 to 6 weeks.

-The current price for Shanchol(TM), when purchased through the UN system or through large relief agencies, is $1.85 per dose.
-The price for Dukoral® through the UN system is significantly higher.
-When Dukoral® is provided through travel clinics, the price of Dukoral® is much higher.
+The current price when purchased through the UN system is $1.70 to $1.85 per dose.
+When vaccines are provided through travel clinics, the price is much higher.

 With increasing production, we anticipate that the price of the vaccine will come down.

 Each outbreak must be assessed as to its risk to the population.
 For outbreaks that can be controlled rapidly with improved safe water, this may be the best strategy.
-However, for outbreaks that put many people at risk, including vaccine along with safe water will save money as well as lives.
+However, for outbreaks that put many people at risk, an integrated strategy that provides vaccine along with safe water will save money as well as lives.
 The DOVE project consultants can help assess these situations.
-Please send an email to email@example.com with your request.
+Please send an email to Info@stopcholera.org with your request.